ValentinoMaciej/Fitpals/README.md

 //ENG// <br>
 This is a project made using the React library.
 It was written in order to pass the Bootcamp at InfoShareAcademy. <br>
-The techstack used to produce the application is: HTML, CSS, JavaScript, React. <br>
+The techstack used to produce the application is: HTML, CSS, JavaScript, React, Firebase (Firestore). <br>

 In line with the project, we implemented CRUD-type functionality: <br>
 Adding data, <br>